Top 15 Things To Do in Krakow, Poland

 The top spot for the best things to do in Krakow is exploring the enchanting Old Town, a UNESCO World Heritage site.
 Begin your journey at the Main Market Square, Europe’s largest medieval square, and marvel at must-see landmarks like St. Mary’s Basilica and the Cloth Hall.

-Just when you think it’s all about old landmarks, the square buzzes with energy—street performers, outdoor cafés, and horse-drawn carriages bring it to life.
+Just when you think it’s all about old landmarks, the square bursts to life with street performers, outdoor cafés, and horse-drawn carriages.

 For a more in-depth experience, explore the Old Town on a guided walking tour.
-Or, glide effortlessly on a Segway to uncover hidden courtyards, historic alleyways, and fascinating stories of the past.
+You can also glide effortlessly on a Segway to uncover hidden courtyards, historic alleyways, and fascinating stories of the past.

 Extend your adventure with a visit to the nearby Wawel Castle, combining the Old Town’s lively atmosphere with the grandeur of Krakow’s royal history.